 One of the most challenging aspects of working on large teams is staying on the same page about the source for analytics and performance.
 You and your manager may both be keeping an eye on Churn, Customer Engagement, and Team Performance.
 Or maybe you're training all of your CX reps to review customer feedback on a regular basis.
 Setting up a report and asking everyone to find time to review it is a recipe for inconsistencies.
 People will inevitably review the data at different times, which can impact the results themselves (an at-risk account today may already churn by tomorrow).
 Instead of relying on everyone to find the same report or worrying about those reports becoming out of date, simply send your scheduled report to everyone involved!
 Since the report itself will arrive in everyone’s inbox at the same time, you can ensure that any updates to reports are visible to all, and that no one is accidentally looking at stale data.

 A CEO, COO, Director of Sales, and Director of Operations are all paying close attention to Churn this quarter.
+Revenue Operations sets up a custom object for tracking the churn process.
 The Director of Operations sets up a Churn Warning scheduled report that lands in everyone's inbox Monday mornings at 9am.
-The Director of Sales can simply reply to the email to inform the CEO and COO of plans to address the at-risk accounts by the end of the day, without having to first set up a meeting, have an out-of-band informal conversation, or set up a seperate Slack channel.
+The Director of Sales can simply reply to the email to inform the CEO and COO of plans to address the at-risk accounts by the end of the day, without having to first set up a meeting, have an out-of-band informal conversation, or set up a separate Slack channel.

 Access the details you care about - ignore the rest